 4.6 Tenure of Directors

-4.6.1 Pursuant to the Company’s Articles of Association, all Directors must retire once at least every three (3) years but shall be eligible for re-election.
+4.6.1 Pursuant to the Company’s Constitution, all Directors must retire once at least every three (3) years but shall be eligible for re-election.

-4.6.2 The tenure of the executive Directors is tied to their executive office.
+4.6.2 The tenure of the GCEO (and Executive Directors, if applicable) is tied to their executive office.

 4.7 Company Secretary

 4.7.1 The appointment and removal of Company Secretary is a matter for the Board as a whole.
 The Board recognises that the Company Secretary shall be suitably qualified and capable of carrying out the duties required of the post.
-On a periodic basis, the Company Secretary’s performance shall be appraised by the Board.
+On a periodic basis at least once annually, the Company Secretary’s performance shall be appraised by the Board.

 4.7.2 The Company Secretary shall provide unhindered advice and services for the Directors as and when the need arises, to enhance the effective functioning of the Board and to ensure regulatory compliance.